 Nemo Spike 1 Tent

 MSR Access 1 Tent

 Ferrino Sintesi 1

 REI Co-Op Quarter Dome 1 Tent

-REI Quarter Dome tents are the best selling, so many people have used and tested it in rough conditions and the tent is sure good quality.
+REI Quarter Dome tents are the best selling, so many people have used and tested it in rough conditions and the tent is sure of good quality.

 Despite so, the tent being narrow and tall, it can be a bit susceptible to strong winds, so stakes might be recommended in this kind of situation.

-PROS: Fully freestanding, large vestibule, roomy – CONS: not great against strong winds.
+PROS: Fully freestanding, large vestibule, roomy CONS: Not great against strong winds.
 Cheap zippers

 Another very popular tent, the MSR Hubba NX is also completely freestanding and overall pretty similar to the REI Quarter Dome, sharing indeed the same goods and bads as the one mentioned before, although this has a slightly higher price tag.